Over the past 20 years, Google has revolutionized how we source information, how we buy products, and how advertisers sell those products to us.

 We experience this evolution iteratively and, while we can all appreciate that significant changes have taken place, it can be easy to lose sight of the wider context and acknowledge just how radical the overhaul of Google results has been.

 Google hasn’t always got it right along the way, but it has always been willing to put its failures aside and invest again in new initiatives.
 As such, we thought it a good time to take a step back and look at Google’s evolution over the past two decades, its many successes and its few notable failures, through the lens of the humble SERP.

-Infographic created by Clark Boyd, VP Strategy and Safiya Lawrence, SEO Manager at Croud, and graphic designer Chelsea Herbert.
+Infographic created by Clark Boyd, Safiya Lawrence, and graphic designer Chelsea Herbert.

 Clark Boyd is a freelance digital marketing consultant and a contributor to Search Engine Watch.